kevinbrowndc/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: From Multinational Conferences to Small Villages
     text: |-
       A higly effective communicator in cross cultural settings, Kevin has experience from large multinational conferences to small villages.
-Kevin has presented at conference from Senegal to Costa Rica and represented the United States Goverment across the world.
-Ambassadors, to village chiefs to community womens' groups meeting in a small living room, Kevin is comfortable in any scenario.
+Kevin has presented at conferences from Senegal to Costa Rica and represented the United States Goverment across the world.
+From Ambassadors, to village chiefs to community womens' groups meeting in a small living room, Kevin is comfortable in any scenario.

     media:
       url: https://res.cloudinary.com/ddwt8eygx/image/upload/v1736703696/communication_yhdp7k.jpg